WinVector/rquery/Examples/Introduction/rquery_Introduction.md

 | 1 | 4 | 7 |
 | 2 | 3 | 8 |

-What we are trying to illustrate above: there is a continum of notations possible between:
+What we are trying to illustrate above: there is a continuum of notations possible between:

   - Working over values with explicit intermediate variables.
   - Working over values with a pipeline.